redfly-ai-org/redfly.ai/README.md

 We currently support SQL Server, Postgres, Redis, Azure Search, and Azure Cloud.
 We intend to support other relational databases (like MongoDB, Oracle, MySQL, etc) in the future.
 Eventually, we plan to support all **disk-based** databases and other public clouds like AWS and GCP.

-_We have a list of customers who are waiting for Postgres support.
+_We have a list of customers in our queue.
 If interested, please let us know at developer at redfly dot ai_.

 **Caveats**